MarinaNitze/progress-dashboard/plays/create-a-plan-of-safe-care.md

 ---
 layout: layouts/play.liquid
 templateEngineOverride: md,njk
-title: Create a Plan of Safe Care to Support New Parents and Their Infants
+title: Create a plan of safe care for new parents and infants
 tags: ["prevention", "play"]
 ---